Antifa (Germany): Antifaschistische Aktion

 Antifaschistische Aktion was established by the Communist Party of Germany (KPD) based on the principle of a communist front and its establishment was announced in the party's newspaper Die Rote Fahne (The Red Flag) in 1932.
 It functioned as an integral part of the KPD during its entire existence from 1932 to 1933.
 A member of the Comintern, the KPD under the leadership of Ernst Thälmann was loyal to the Soviet government headed by Joseph Stalin to the extent that the party had been directly controlled and funded by the Soviet leadership in Moscow since 1928.
 The KPD described Antifaschistische Aktion as a "red united front under the leadership of the only anti-fascist party, the KPD".
-The KPD had proclaimed that it was "the only anti-fascist party" during the elections of 1930.
-Unlike the situation in Italy, no party regarded itself as "fascist" in Weimar-era Germany.
-Central to Antifaschistische Aktion was the use of the epithet fascist.
-According to Norman Davies, the concept of "anti-fascism" as used by the KPD originated as an ideological construct of the Soviet Union, where the epithets fascist and fascism were primarily and widely used to describe capitalist society in general and virtually any anti-Soviet or anti-Stalinist activity or opinion.
-This usage was also adopted by communist parties affiliated with the Comintern such as the KPD.

-During the Comintern's Third Period (1928–1931), the Social Democratic Party of Germany (SPD) was included by the KPD in the category of "fascists" based on the theory of "social fascism" proclaimed by Stalin and supported by the Comintern in the early 1930s, according to which social democracy was a variant of fascism and even more dangerous and insidious than open fascism.
+During the Comintern's Third Period (1928–1931), the Social Democratic Party of Germany (SPD) was included by the KPD in the category of "fascists" based on the theory of "social fascism" supported by the Comintern in the early 1930s, according to which social democracy was a variant of fascism and even more dangerous and insidious than open fascism.
 The KPD doctrine held that the communist party was "the only anti-fascist party" while all other parties were "fascist".

-The KPD did not view fascism as a specific political movement, but primarily as the final stage of capitalism and the KPD's anti-fascism was therefore synonymous with anti-capitalism.
+The KPD in the Third Period did not view fascism as a specific political movement, but primarily as the final stage of capitalism and the KPD's anti-fascism was therefore synonymous with anti-capitalism.
 Throughout this period, the KPD regarded the centre-left SPD as its main adversary.
-Thälmann "took his instructions from Stalin and his hatred of the SPD was essentially ideological".